 After the successful completion of the surgery, the baby is discharged the next day after some post-operative care in the form of keeping the penis area dry and away from infection is important to avoid any complications.
 A catheter for urine output is usually connected for a week or two.

-The hypospadias surgery in infants come with some minor risk factors like a,
+The hypospadias surgery in infants come with some minor risk factors like:

 - Narrowing of the urethral tube due to scarring- This can result in the build-up of pressure on the nearby organs like bladder, kidney and prostate.
 This also restricts the free passage of urine.

-- Curvature of the penis can reoccur in some cases.
+- The curvature of the penis can reoccur in some cases.

 - A small fluid-filled bulge in the urethra